captchafree/Pallas/README.md

 # Pallas
-A framework for working with images in Java.
+A library for working with images in Java.